w3f/polkadot-wiki/docs/build-build-with-polkadot.md

   - [Kusama](https://kusama.network/) is a value-bearing canary network that gets features before Polkadot does... _expect chaos_...
 - Official testnets:
   - **Westend** - Functionality equal to the current Polkadot mainnet, with possible next-generation testing of features from time to time that will eventually migrate onto Polkadot.
+Perma-testnet (is not reset back to genesis block).
   - **Canvas** - Wasm based Smart Contract enabled testnet, primarily for `ink!` development.
   - **Rococo** - Parachains and XCM testnet.
+Occasionally reset (started over again with a new genesis block).

 Polkadot mainnet has been running since May 2020 and has [implementations in various programming languages](learn-implementations.md) ranging from Rust to